 For managed data connections, you will see "__ENCPWD__" in the workflow XML, and the corresponding credential will be stored in encrypted form in one of the following XML files depending on how the data connection was configured:

 With Integrated Windows Authentication or SAML, Server user credentials aren’t owned or stored by Server.

 For Built-In authentication, Server user credentials are hashed, salted, and hashed again.

 A digital certificate is proof of your Server's identity signed by a trusted Certificate Authority.
-To properly support encrypted connections from the client browser to the Server, you have to create a digital certificate for the server and have it signed by a CA your organization trusts before installing it on the Server host(s).
+To properly support encrypted connections from the client browser to Server, you have to create a digital certificate for Server and have it signed by a CA your organization trusts before installing it on Server hosts.
 Go to Configure Server SSL/TLS for more information.